Exemptions from the prescription charge

 EPS code 0015

-Prisoners who are released from prison unexpectedly can get their medicines for free against HM prison-issued FP10 or FP10MDA prescriptions until they arrange to see their GP or register with a new GP.
-Possession of a valid FP10 or FP10MDA prescription with the following information printed in the box provided for the practice address on the front of the form:
+Released prisoners and those released from secure accommodation (secure training centre or secure children’s home) can get their medicines for free against FP10 or FP10MDA prescriptions until they can arrange to see their GP or register with a new GP.
+Possession of a valid HM prison-issued FP10 or FP10MDA containing the following information printed in the box provided for the practice address on the front of the form:

 • The letters ‘HMP

-If the information above is included on the prescription the patient is classed as automatically exempt and does not need to complete the declaration on the reverse of the form.
+If the information above is included on the form, the patient is classed as automatically exempt and does not need to sign the declaration but should print their name and address (or ‘no fixed abode’) if their address is different from the front of the form or token.

 HRT Prescription Prepayment Certificate (PPC)